 Domestic partners have special forms to start their case for dissolution, legal separation or annulment of their domestic partnership.
-The Law Offices of Amy Montes is experienced in handling such matters and will guide you through the process.
+The Montes Law Firm is experienced in handling such matters and will guide you through the process.
 The firm is familiar with all forms needed to end a domestic partnership.

 What are the main differences between divorces of married persons and domestic partners?